drogue-iot/reqwless/README.md

 [![Matrix](https://img.shields.io/matrix/drogue-iot:matrix.org)](https://matrix.to/#/#drogue-iot:matrix.org)

 The `reqwless` crate implements an HTTP client that can be used in `no_std` environment, with any transport that implements the traits from the `embedded-io` crate.
+It has two sets of APIs:

+* A low-level `request` API which allows you to contruct HTTP requests and write them to a `embedded-io` transport.
+* A higher level `client` API which uses the `embedded-nal-async` (+ optional `embedded-tls`) crates to establish TCP + TLS connections.

 The client is still lacking many features, but can perform basic HTTP GET/PUT/POST/DELETE requests with payloads.
 However, not all content types and status codes are implemented, and are added on a need basis.
 For TLS, you can use `embedded-tls` as the transport.